aerospike-community/amc/Configuration.md

 keyfile = "/home/amc/key.pem"
 ```

-* database  - the file which will be used as a database to store AMC book keeping information across restarts.
+* database  - the file which will be used to store AMC book keeping information across restarts
 ```
 database = "/home/amc/amc.db"
 ```